 Launched in 2019 by co-founders Livio Bisterzo and Derin Oyekan, Reel offers just one option for toilet paper shoppers—three-ply, 300-sheet rolls made from 100 percent bamboo.
 Reel’s choice in material makes sense when you consider that more than 27,000 trees are destroyed for toilet paper every day—a huge waste when soft, strong bamboo can grow three feet in 24 hours, allowing it to be harvested without the need to replant.

 But using environmentally friendly ingredients is just one way that Reel minds its carbon footprint and makes the world a better place.
 Each 24-roll box of toilet paper is packaged with compostable shipping materials and absolutely zero plastic—right down to the tape.
-And for every box of paper sold, Reel partners with non-profit organization SOIL to donate a toilet to a community in need.
+And for every box of paper sold, Reel makes a donation to their non-profit organization, SOIL, which is working to end the sanitation crisis in Haiti.

 Subscribe to Reel for deliveries every four, eight, or 12 weeks—shipping is free for recurring deliveries.
 Reel also rewards its happy customers for word-of-mouth promotion: Share a $5 discount with your friends, and receive a $5 discount for every new customer who signs up.